Posts

 This is just a small example of a much bigger problem: according to HuffPost, relationship communication is the #1 top contender that many couples struggle to master and nearly always leads to separation.
 Far too many partnerships end simply due to failure to productively communicate with one another.
 If you feel communicating with your partner is met with resistance, take a moment to read about the couples counseling Charlotte, NC has to offer, like ours at Well Marriage.

+Whatever reason you’re now searching for “Marriage counseling near me,” know there is hope!
 When two people are both willing to put in the work with a skilled relationship therapist, success rates are very high!
-So even though divorce rates in Charlotte, NC are among the highest in the country, we’re here to offer a better solution – and not only for communication issues, because our strengths-based model of therapy is built to help all relationship problems that come up between people.
+So even though divorce rates in Charlotte are among the highest in the country, we’re here to offer a better solution – and not only for communication issues, because our strengths-based model of therapy is built to help all relationship problems.
 We offer data-backed, modern therapy that helps with things like loss of love, trust, intimacy, and sex, as well as conflict management, individual support, and working through past traumas.

 Now, let’s walk along the path to patching up your partnership!